Pythagoreanism: History

 Today scholars typically distinguish two periods of Pythagoreanism: early-Pythagoreanism, from the 6th until the 5th century BC, and late-Pythagoreanism, from the 4th until the 3rd century BC.
 The Spartan colony of Taranto in Italy became the home for many practitioners of Pythagoreanism and later for Neopythagorean philosophers.
-Pythagoras had also lived in Crotone and Metaponto, both were Achaean colonies.
+Pythagoras had also lived in Crotone and Metaponto, both of which were Achaean colonies.
 Early-Pythagorean sects lived in Croton and throughout Magna Graecia.
 They espoused to a rigorous life of the intellect and strict rules on diet, clothing and behavior.
 Their burial rites were tied to their belief in the immortality of the soul.

 Early-Pythagorean sects were closed societies and new Pythagoreans were chosen based on merit and discipline.
 Ancient sources record that early-Pythagoreans underwent a five-year initiation period of listening to the teachings (akousmata) in silence.
 Initiates could through a test become members of the inner circle.
 However, Pythagoreans could also leave the community if they wished.
 Iamblichus listed 235 Pythagoreans by name, among them 17 women whom he described as the "most famous" women practitioners of Pythagoreanism.
 It was customary that family members became Pythagoreans, as Pythagoreanism developed into a philosophic tradition that entailed rules for everyday life and Pythagoreans were bound by secrets.
 The home of Pythagoras was known as the site of mysteries.

 Pythagoras had been born on the island of Samos at around 570 BC and left his homeland at around 530 BC in opposition to the policies of Polycrates.
 Before settling in Croton, Pythagoras had traveled throughout Egypt and Babylonia.
 In Croton, Pythagoras established the first Pythagorean community, described as a secret society, and attained political influence.
 In the early 5th century BC Croton acquired great military and economic importance.
 Pythagoras emphasised moderation, piety, respect for elders and of the state, and advocated a monogamous family structure.
 The Croton Council appointed him to official positions.
 Among others Pythagoras was in charge of education in the city.
-His influence as political reformer reputably extended to other Greek colonies in southern Italy and in Sicily.
+His influence as political reformer reputedly extended to other Greek colonies in southern Italy and in Sicily.
 Pythagoras died shortly after an arson attack on the Pythagorean meeting place in Croton.